How do you set the goals in your plan?

 There are some things to remember when setting goals:

-But we can help you connect with a Disability Employment Service, and consider what supports we could fund to help build your job skills.
-Learn more about work and study Supports.
+But we can help you connect with a Disability Employment Service.
+We can also think about what NDIS supports we could fund to help build your job skills.

-Learn more about how we consider your goals when we decide what supports to include in your plan.
+Learn more about how we consider your goals when we decide what NDIS supports to include in your plan.

 This page current as of